My name is Rachel Morgan-Trimmer.

 Oh, you meant for work.

 I’m a keynote speaker, author and entrepreneur.
 It sounds well fancy, but really it’s just talking and telling people I’ll get back to them, and then never getting back to them.
-I train companies on how to be inclusive to neurodiverse people (spoiler: it’s not that difficult or expensive so email me and offer to hire me please).
+I train companies on how to be inclusive to neurodiverse people (spoiler: it’s not that difficult or expensive – find out more about my training courses here).

 Unusually for a neurodiversity consultant, my background is in communications which means I know a very lot about writing, editing, marketing and social media (except Clubhouse, not touching that one with a 10-foot-pole).
 I’m getting on a bit (46), which means I’ve had loads of experience in training and presenting, and I actually know how to help people.

 I’ve been shortlisted for 2 Roses Awards for a booklet and poster I made **UPDATE** and the poster won the Bronze award.
 You can have one if you want (a booklet or poster, not a Roses Award), just contact me and tell me where you live.
 That won’t be at all weird.